darklang/dark/README.md

 ## Setting up your editor

-Ideally, you'd be able to use elm-make and merlin inside the container.
+Ideally, you'd be able to use merlin inside the container.
 We have this kinda working, but not fully.
 You can use ocamlmerlin in the container, but it needs some vim/emacs scripts locally, which require the whole toolchain to get installed unless you want to hack it.